Coen-Lab/exp-control-board/Version3/README.md

 This is a breakout board for the included Arduino Nano v3.

-The currently implemented features are:
+The implemented features in the provided firmware are:

 A ‘flipper’ random I/O which randomly flips between HIGH and LOW approximately every 100ms.
 This is turned on and off by setting FE (flipper enable) to HIGH or LOW.